jvanasco/pyramid_packages_demo/README.txt

 There are extensive calls to log.debug() and inline comments to show how everything fits together.

+# Instant Gratification

+1. Clone this
+2. `cd` into the directory, then `python setup.py develop` ( preferably from a virtualenv

+The information below gives an overview on how the app was built, and how all the components are configured and fit together.

 # Organize the project

 I like to organize my workspace up like this: